Craig Thomson (footballer, born 1991): Conviction and loans to Lithuania

 Thomson was convicted on 17 June 2011 at Edinburgh Sheriff Court after admitting 'lewd, libidinous and indecent behaviour' towards two girls aged 12 and 14.
 He admitted to showing them male genitalia, asking the older one for sex and engaging them in sexual chat.
 He was fined £4,000 and placed on the sex offenders register for five years.
 On 10 July 2011, Hearts announced that Thomson would leave the club imminently, following his conviction.

 Thomson was loaned to Lithuanian club FBK Kaunas, also owned by Hearts majority shareholder Vladimir Romanov, on 31 July.
 This meant that Thomson became the first Scottish footballer to play in Lithuania.
 Thomson played for Kaunas until the end of the 2011 Lithuanian season, in November.
 He returned to Scotland at the end of the Lithuanian football season in November 2011, but was not invited to train with Hearts.

 Thomson was unable to play for a club until January 2012 because of the transfer window rules.
 On 9 March 2012, he returned to the A Lyga, joining FK Sūduva on loan.
 In August, he returned to Hearts.

 After making no appearance for the club in the 2012–13 season, Hearts announced that Thomson had been released and cut his £1,500 weekly salary from the club's wage bill.

 Career after Hearts

 Following his release from Hearts, Thomson moved to Cypriot side AEP Paphos.
-However, the move broke down after the club found out about his conviction for sexual offences.
+However, the move broke down because according to the chairman "His character was a bit off and he didn't fit in with the rest of the squad".

 After being without a club for some time, Thomson returned to the game in March 2014 with local Junior side Arniston Rangers.
-He moved on to Newtongrange Star in July 2014 and joined Kelty Hearts two years later.
+He moved on to Newtongrange Star in July 2014.

+Thomson was set to sign for Livingston in December 2015, however the transfer did not go through following criticism from the club's supporters.

+He joined Kelty Hearts in 2016.
 Thomson spent one year with Kelty Hearts, helping the side win the SJFA East Superleague title in 2017, before returning to the Scottish football league system with Scottish League Two club Edinburgh City on 3 July 2017.